PSModule/Invoke-Pester/README.md

 ## Potential Pitfalls

-- If your tests are in a subfolder and `Path` or `Run_Path` isn’t updated, you might discover zero tests.
+- If your tests are in a subfolder and `Path` or `Run_Path` isn't updated, you might discover zero tests.
 - Code coverage can differ between breakpoint-based (default) and profiler-based methods—choose which suits your environment (`CodeCoverage_UseBreakpoints`).
 - Containers are optional in Pester 5.
 If you rely on them but name them incorrectly, Pester might skip them.